 Global Tour Operations 2020 Target

-- RCL endorses the Global Sustainable Tourism Council (GSTC) standards for sustainable tourism, and endorses “GSTC Certified” as the global certification framework for sustainable tourism.
+- RCL endorses the Global Sustainable Tourism Council (GSTC) standards for sustainable tourism, and endorses “GSTC Certified” as the global certification framework for sustainability in tour operations and destinations.

 - RCL will publicly recognize current tours that are verified against a GSTC-recognized sustainability standard.
 In addition, RCL will indicate which tours are verified to this standard and will categorize all of these tours under “sustainable tours” so that consumers can view our range of “sustainable” offerings.

 - Starting in 2016, RCL will educate key staff and tour operators on the GSTC standard and process of certification by providing information in RCL’s Operations Manual for Tour Operators and organizing supportive trainings.

-- By the end of 2017, RCL will include educational information in the request for proposal bid invitations regarding RCL’s commitment to the GSTC standard and certified operators.
+- By the end of 2017, for prospective bidders, RCL will include educational information in the RFP bid invitations regarding RCL’s commitment to the GSTC standard and to GSTC Certified operators.

-- By the end of 2018, RCL is committed to leveraging our influence in the marketplace to conserve and protect natural and cultural resources.
+- By the end of 2018, Royal Caribbean Cruises Ltd is committed to leveraging our influence in the marketplace to conserve and protect natural and cultural resources.
 As a cornerstone of our responsible tour sourcing policy, RCL will give preference to tours that are GSTC certified and to those that have made progress towards certification, when quality, price, and availability are equal.
 Investigate the option to offset carbon emissions, through WWF Gold Standard projects, for RCL shore excursions.